 No, you’ll use the same ones next year.
 Or open new ones; go crazy.

 – I heard I want to dollar cost average, what time frame should I use?

 No. Lump sum, and lump convert immediately.
-[PoF: You may have to wait up to about a week before the money is available.
+[PoF: You may have to wait a couple of days before the money is available.
 See my tutorial for Vanguard brokerage IRA accounts.]

 No. Save up, then lump sum, lump convert immediately.